devtron-labs/devtron/docs/user-guide/resource-browser.md

 {% embed url="https://www.youtube.com/watch?v=PP0ZKAZCT58" caption="Downloading Pod Logs" %}

-#### Last Restart Pod Log
+#### Pod Last Restart Snapshot

+Frequent pod restarts can impact your application as it might lead to an unexpected downtime.
+In such cases, it is important to determine the root cause and take actions (both preventive and corrective) if needed.

-In case any of your pod restarts, you can determine the cause by viewing its container log, time, status, node events in the pod listing screen as shown below:
+In case any of your pod restarts, you can view its details from the pod listing screen:
+* Last pod restart event, along with timestamp and message
+* Reason behind restart
+* Container log before restart
+* Node status and events

 ![Figure 16: Checking Restart Pod Log](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/kubernetes-resource-browser/restart-pod-log.gif)